Lasha-Arveladze/FrontendMentor-challanges/qr-code-component-main/README.md

 ### Continued development

-I want to develop HTML & CSS skills even more, so next projects will only focus on these shills.
+I want to develop HTML & CSS skills even more, so next projects will only focus on these skills.

 ## Author